cynthiachan-piknic/mypiknic-docs/README.md

 # My Piknic Cafe

-Welcome to My Piknic's internal documentation.
+Welcome to My Piknic's internal documentation. <br>
 Use the sidebar to browse recipes, allergy notes, and checklists.

 ---